meilisearch/meilisearch-kubernetes/README.md

 helm uninstall <your-service-name>
 ```

+## ⚙️ Development Workflow and Contributing

+Any new contribution is more than welcome in this project!

+If you want to know more about the development workflow or want to contribute, please visit our [contributing guidelines](/CONTRIBUTING.md) for detailed instructions!

 <hr>

 **MeiliSearch** provides and maintains many **SDKs and Integration tools** like this one.
 We want to provide everyone with an **amazing search experience for any kind of project**.
 If you want to contribute, make suggestions, or just know what's going on right now, visit us in the [integration-guides](https://github.com/meilisearch/integration-guides) repository.